Bernoulli free boundary problem for the infinity Laplacian: Asymptotics of -Bernoulli problems as

 In particular, only the elliptic family converges to the unique solution of \ref{f:P}.
 Let us remark that, for $\lambda \geq \L _p ( B _R)$, contrary to the hyperbolic solutions, the elliptic ones are variational, namely they solve the minimization problem \eqref{f:minp} on $B _R$ (see \cite[Sec.~5.3]{FR97}, \cite[Sec.~4]{DaKa2010}).

 \end{example}

 Now, as suggested by the example of the ball, we give a convergence result for variational solutions.
-Preliminarily, we give a useful remark about the asymptotic behaviour of the functionals $J^\lambda_p $ as $p \to + \infty$.
+The reader may find a similar $\Gamma$-convergence result in the paper \cite{KawSha}, where the authors deal with the asymptotic behaviour of variational energies related to the exterior Bernoulli boundary problem for the $p$-Laplacian as $p \to + \infty$.